MicrosoftDocs/powerquery-docs/powerquery-docs/samples/trippin/4-paths/readme.md

         json;
 ```

-If you update the `TripPin.Contents()` call in your `TripPin.query.pq` file and run it in Visual Studio, you'll see a new credential prompt.
+If you update the `TripPin.Contents()` call in your `TripPin.query.pq` file and run it in Visual Studio Code, you'll see a new credential prompt.
 Note that there is now a single Data Source Path value&mdash;TripPin.

 ![Credentials with no path.](../../media/trippin4-new-prompt.png)